Murder of Kacie Woody: Disappearance and investigation

-When Betts returned home from his class at about 10:15 PM CST and noticed that Kacie wasn't around, he assumed she was in bed, or out with family or friends, and continued his normal routine.
-When Tim returned home around 11:40 PM and noticed that Kacie wasn't in bed, he notified Rick, who raced home in his squad car.
-Rick noticed that the house showed signs of sudden disturbance: Kacie's reading glasses, which she used while on the computer, were damaged, with a lens missing, her pet Yorkshire Terrier was limping, and the computer was still running with the chat window between her and Scott open.
+When Betts returned home from his class at about 10:15 PM CST and noticed that Woody wasn't around, he assumed she was in bed, or out with family or friends, and continued his normal routine.
+When Tim returned home at around 11:40 PM and noticed that Woody wasn't in bed, he notified Rick, who raced home in his squad car.
+Rick noticed that the house showed signs of sudden disturbance: Kacie's reading glasses, which she used while on the computer, were missing a lens, her pet Yorkshire Terrier was limping, and the computer was still running with the chat window between her and Scott open.
 Rick called Kacie's friends, who hadn't recently heard from or seen her, and eventually called for police backup.
-Either Tim or Betts instant messaged with Scott, learning of Kacie's conversation with Dave and how she had suddenly stopped responding to Scott's IMs.
+Either Tim or Betts messaged Scott, learning of Kacie's conversation with Dave and how she had suddenly stopped responding to Scott's IMs.

-Police investigators initially considered the possibility that Kacie had run away, which Rick denied, stating that she was happy with her life, and would not leave the house without telling him.
+Police investigators initially considered the possibility that Woody had run away, which Rick denied, stating that she was happy with her life and would not leave the house without telling him.
 He had last spoken to her around 7 PM that evening; when he had called to check in on her, she had been practicing her saxophone, and nothing had seemed unusual.
-It was noticed that all Kacie's coats and shoes were left behind, while temperatures that night were close to 30°F with rain, leading authorities to suspect an abduction.
-A massive investigation, involving the Federal Bureau of Investigation (FBI), the Arkansas State Police, every law enforcement agency in Faulkner County, police dogs, and dozens of volunteers was launched.
+It was noticed that all of Woody's coats and shoes were left behind, while temperatures that night were close to 30°F with rain, leading authorities to suspect an abduction.
+A massive investigation, involving the Federal Bureau of Investigation, the Arkansas State Police, every law enforcement agency in Faulkner County, police dogs, and dozens of volunteers was launched.
 A Level II Morgan Nick alert was issued at 5:14 AM.
-Investigators seized the Woody computer, and questioned students and staff at Greenbrier Middle School; they were told about Scott and Dave by Kacie's friends.
-An FBI agent also discovered discarded notes containing the two males' names in Kacie's trash container.
+Investigators seized the Woody computer and questioned students and staff at Greenbrier Middle School; they were told about Scott and Dave by Woody's friends.
+An FBI agent also discovered discarded notes containing the two males' names in Woody's trash container.
 Scott's computer was traced to his home in Alpharetta.
 FBI agents visited the property, where his mother answered the door.
 Scott’s parents were unaware of who Kacie was, or even that their son had a girlfriend.
 Once the FBI had determined that Scott had given his true identity online, and was at home when Kacie disappeared, he was cleared of suspicion.